xRiskLab/xBooster/README.md

 # xbooster 🚀

-A scorecard-format famework for logistic regression tasks with gradient-boosted decision trees (XGBoost and CatBoost). xbooster allows to convert a classification model into a logarithmic (point) scoring system.
+A scorecard-format framework for logistic regression tasks with gradient-boosted decision trees (XGBoost, LightGBM, and CatBoost). xbooster allows to convert a classification model into a logarithmic (point) scoring system.

 In addition, it provides a suite of interpretability tools to understand the model's behavior.